diogocezar/dctb-play-this/README.md

 @youtweetaccount #play[music number]
 ```

-To ask for a musica in the instagram, just, follow:
+To ask for a music in the instagram, just, follow:

 ```
 #somehashtag [artist name] - [music name]